-The past few days have been spent doing a lot of driving.
-We’re focused on getting to Michigan to pick up our trailer and have to stay in hotels in the meantime.
-Therefore, we’re trying to get to Michigan sooner rather than later, so we don’t have to live out of a suitcase for too long.
-Plus, hotels like to charge pet fees, which can add up.
-Once we have our trailer, we’ll be able to spend more time in places.
+The past few days have been spent doing A LOT of driving.
+We’re focused on getting to Michigan to pick up our RV and have to stay in hotels in the meantime while en route.
+Therefore, we’re trying to get to Michigan sooner rather than later, so we don’t have to live out of suitcases for too long.
+Plus, hotels like to charge pet fees, which can add up!
+Once we have our RV, we’ll be able to spend more time at places.
 That’s why we decided to drive through the states we were least interested in on our way to Michigan since we knew we wouldn’t be able to stay in them for too long.

 Day 1 (6/1/14): Flagstaff, AZ

 It’s the beginning of our journey…FINALLY! 🙂 On the first day of our road trip, we drove to Arizona where we stayed the night in Flagstaff.
 I’ve been to the Phoenix area before and assumed that the entire state of Arizona was a desert like Phoenix.
 However, on the way to Flagstaff, the scenery began morphing into a forest.
 I had no idea that parts of Arizona had so many trees!
 Flagstaff was actually really pretty.
 Who knew?
 The weather was also really nice.

 Day 2 (6/2/14): Flagstaff, AZ | the Grand Canyon | Albuquerque, NM